Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Can business owners pledge private property to get a higher loan? | Yes, up to 80% of property value |

-Transport stalwart Grab has started GrabFinance for this purpose.
-Other major players in this category are Goldbell Financial Services and Capitall.
-These companies are currently not on the list of top business loan providers, but they provide a range of attractive financing options for both new (at least 6 months old) and ongoing businesses.
-Some are open to financing promising business ideas too.
+Transport stalwart Grab started GrabFinance for this purpose.
+Other major players in this category are IFS Capital Limited, GB Helios and Capitall.
+These companies are currently not on the list of top business loan providers, but they provide a range of attractive financing options for both new (at least 6 months old) and existing businesses.
+Some are open to financing promising business ideas, too.

 They may offer repayment flexibility in the form of weekly, bi-weekly, and monthly instalments.